Explore

 1933 hockey squad that never played a game.

-In 1934, McElhinney put the team together quickly and got them rink access thanks to a local man named Bill Jolly.
+In 1934, McElhinney (now the coach) put together another team and secured access to a rink through a local man named Bill Jolly.
 In the mid-1920s, Jolly owned an ice company and manufacturing plant but needed more customers.
 He came up with the idea of opening an indoor ice rink, dubbing it the Polar Wave Ice Palace.
-The rink, next to his plant at 2323 Hutchins (at McIlhenny), was distinctive for its vaulted lamella lattice roof structure.
+The rink, next to his plant at 2323 Hutchins (at McIlhenny), was distinctive for its vaulted lamella-lattice roof.

 Soon, Jolly helped start a citywide hockey league with high schools, colleges, and businesses forming teams.
-The City Amateur Hockey League featured teams such as the Lone Star Creamery, the Falstaff Brewery, Rettig’s Ice Cream Parlor, the Spalding Blue Streaks, Houston Polar Bears (and later called the Polar Wave), Eddelmann Mappers, Rice Institute, and Sam Houston HS Tigers.
+The City Amateur Hockey League featured teams such as the Lone Star Creamery, the Falstaff Brewery, Rettig’s Ice Cream Parlor, the Spalding Blue Streaks, the Houston Polar Bears (later called the Polar Wave), the Eddelmann Mappers, the Rice Institute, and the Sam Houston HS Tigers.
 Teams paid to practice and played all league games – with 15-minute periods – at the Ice Palace for years.

-The 1935 team, the first that played under the University of Houston banner, was the first to wear the interlocking UH.
-Each team came up with their own logo and Cougar hockey invented the mark that would represent Houston for generations.
+The 1935-36 team was the first to wear the interlocking UH.
+Cougar hockey invented the mark that would represent Houston for generations.

-UH hockey did not play for several years at the end of the 1930s, but the sport reappeared in the fall of 1939.
+UH hockey did not play for several years in the late 1930s, but the sport reappeared in the fall of 1939.
 By the following December, it was reported locally that “three stars from Montreal doing grad work at St. Thomas” would suit up for the Coogs in 1941.

-UH led the league heading into the final game of the 1941 season with a 6-1 record but fell to the Eddelman Mappers.
+UH led the league heading into the final game of the 1941 season with a 6-1 record, but fell to the Eddelman Mappers.
 Now tied with Rice, UH was forced into a two-game aggregate playoff.
-The Cougars beat Rice, 9-5, in the opener of a two-game aggregate playoff.
-They needed to stay within five goals in game two to win the City Championship but gave up five goals in the first period and lost to Rice, 7-1.
+The Cougars beat Rice, 9-5, in the opener, but gave up five goals in the first period of the second game and lost to Rice, 7-1, handing the Owls the title.

 1941 team